Remote Team Building: 15 Virtual Games & Activities to Build Team Cohesion

 15 remote team building activities and games

-When you’re managing a virtual team, team building is a challenge—but it is far from impossible.
-Whether you're playing a game that helps you bring your remote team together or exchanging funny photos of your dog on Slack, it’s important to ensure that your team has an outlet where remote employees can be vulnerable and socialize outside the context of work.
+When you’re managing a virtual team, team building is a challenge—but it is far from impossible even if your team is distributed across multiple time zones, especially with video calls and virtual team building activities.
+Whether you're playing a game that helps you bring your remote team together or exchanging funny photos of your dog on your Slack channel, it’s important to ensure that your team has an outlet where remote employees can be vulnerable and socialize outside the context of work.
 As a distributed company ourselves, we’ve learned a few tricks to keep our teams connected.
 Remote team building games can be a fun way to refine goals and dissolve monotony in meetings.
-Here are our favorite ice breaker games and trust-building activities to try with your employees.
+Here are our favorite ice breaker games and trust-building activities to try with your employees for some good team bonding.

 1. Rock paper scissors tournament

-Open up your favorite video conferencing software and try a virtual version of this classic game.
+Open up your favorite video conferencing software and try a virtual version of this classic game in real-time.
 Two people will square off, the winner goes on to play the next person on the team, and so on.
 It’s a great way to test people's reflexes, responsiveness, and encourage spontaneity.
 It can even be a great warm up before a brainstorm!

 2. Learn someone’s life story in five minutes

-This is a great exercise in listening, mirroring, and also helps team members learn about each others’ interests.
+This is a great exercise in listening, mirroring, and also helps team members learn about each others’ interests and build relationships.
 To play, pair people into sets of two and set the clock for five minutes.
 Instruct them to tell their partner their entire life story at that time.
-After the five minutes or up, the listener has to relay the life story from memory to the group.
+After the five minutes or up, the listener has to relay the life story from memory to the group on the conference call.

 3. The aliens have landed

-This game can be useful for teams with language and cultural differences.
+This game can help teams with language and cultural differences strengthen the company culture.
 Tell the group to imagine aliens have landed on Earth and want to learn about your company.
 But since they don’t speak English or understand what you do, it needs to be explained with five symbols or pictures.

 4. The birth map

+Another fun virtual team building game is the Birth Map.
 Print a map of the world or upload it to a shared document or online whiteboard.
-At the beginning of your meeting, engage your team and ask everyone on your team to put a sticker or a pin on the map to show where they were born.
+At the beginning of your meetup, engage your team and ask everyone on your team to put a sticker or a pin on the map to show where they were born.
 Then encourage everyone to share a short story about what they love most about the place they were born.
-This activity shows the diversity of voices represented on your team and allows people to share their cultural values.
+This activity shows the diversity of voices represented on your team and allows people to share their cultural values and also share some fun facts about where they are from.

 5. Mindfulness ice breaker